Audi and Porsche to join Formula 1, confirms Volkswagen CEO

 Now, Volkswagen has a strong competition who has been dominating the tracks — Germany based Mercedes.

-(Main and feature image credit: Sten Rademaker/ @stenrademaker/ Unsplash, Velito/ @franvelito/ Unsplash)
+(Main image credit: Sten Rademaker/ Unsplash, Velito/ Unsplash; feature image credit: Nicolas Peyrol/Unsplash)